-If you run a large or an industrial business, the amount of business energy you use might mean you need to have a special half hourly meter installed or may benefit from multi-site metering.
+If you run a large or an industrial business, the amount of energy you use might mean you need to have a special half hourly meter installed or may benefit from multi-site metering.
 It could also mean you can negotiate lower rates from your energy supplier.

 Here's all you need to know about energy for large businesses.